RockfordWei/Perfect-JWTAuth/README.md

 }
 ```

-Check the table below for callback event explaination.
+Check the table below for callback event explanation.
 **NOTE** Implementation should yield errors if reach the limit.

 Callback Event|Description